datacite/blog/source/posts/open-science-open-data-and-datacite.html.md

 doi: 10.5438/SS2R-9CNS
 published: true
 ---
 At DataCite we are incredibly proud of supporting Open Science.
 Over the past several years, DataCite DOIs have been assigned to millions of research datasets.
-All of these DOIs are an important step towards making data a first-class citizen in scholarly research -- they all deserve a round of applause, but some deserve to be highlighted.
+All of these DOIs are an important step towards making data a first-class citizen in scholarly research -- they all deserve a round of applause, but some deserve to be highlighted.READMORE

 Einstein predicted the existence of gravitational waves under his general theory of relativity in 1916.
 It has taken a hundred years to detect them.
 Following the data collected by [LIGO's](https://www.ligo.caltech.edu) twin detectors in September 2015, the collision of two black holes sent gravitational waves sand caused ripples in the fabric of space-time.
 This crash happened 1.3 billion years ago and converted about three times the mass of the sun into gravitational waves, generating a peak power output 50 times that of the entire visible universe.